oieduardorabelo/top-level-await-in-aws-lamba-with-typescript/README.md

 We use [serverless-esbuild](https://github.com/floydspace/serverless-esbuild) to transpile our TypeScript code to JavaScript.

-The secret sauce is to configure esbuild to output Node.js ES modules files with `.mjs` extension.

-The combine of the following esbuild options:
+The secret sauce is to configure esbuild to output Node.js ES modules files with `.mjs` extension with the following esbuild options:

 ```yaml
 format: "esm"